Strategies for choosing a Successful Physical Location

 - What is included in your cost?

-- Find out if your space has its own utility meters or costs are split among tenants based on square footage.
+- Find out if your space has its own utility meters or if costs are split among tenants based on square footage.

 - For services that aren’t included in the rent, estimate your monthly costs and build them into your overall cost so you can make an apples-to-apples comparison between different locations.